 "Don't overthink, Faith.
 Go put your stuff away and meet me in the bar.
 I'll get us a table in the corner."
 He was as good as his word, lounging easily in one of the Italianate chairs pulled up to a wood and marble table.
 A sudden attack of nerves swept over her, a partner to the unexpected pulses throbbing everywhere in her body and the unfamiliar heat of desire.
-The memory of her prom came back to her, tantalizing her.
-Did Mark intend to pick up the ball he'd dropped that night?
-One part of her shied away from it, the other reached for it eagerly.
+Had his feelings changed since the last time they'd been together?
+Did he still want her the same way?
+Was it just sex?
+God, she hated to think that.
+No, no, no. Don't make yourself crazy.
+This is Mark.
+It will be even better than the last time.
 When she sat down she folded her hands in her lap until she could control their shaking.